VICTORIA Golf Tour

-Located in Yan Yean, the distinctively named Growling Frog Golf Course boasts first class facilities including a restaurant and cafe, dedicated driving range, putting green, chipping green, practice bunker, and more.
+Located in Yan Yean, the distinctively named Growling Frog Golf Course boasts first-class facilities including a restaurant and cafe, dedicated driving range, putting green, chipping green, practice bunker, and more.

-The Graham Marsh designed 18 hole par 72 course is set on 280 acres of picturesque, gently undulating land and is routed through spectacular ancient trees, creating an inspiring setting and providing golfers with a unique experience.
+The Graham Marsh designed 18 hole par 72 courses is set on 280 acres of picturesque, gently undulating land and is routed through spectacular ancient trees, creating an inspiring setting and providing golfers with a unique experience.

 Heritage Golf & Country Club

 The Heritage is founded on a philosophy of elegant simplicity - the living of life, rather than its mere service.
 It is a vision realised in every detail at The Heritage - each graceful curve of the fairway, in the swatches of colour that flush the landscape with beauty, and in the exquisite natural finishes of its architecture.
 All contribute to the vitality that defines The Heritage.

 Boasting two championship courses, yet far beyond a golf club in both style and substance, The Heritage constitutes one of the nation's finest Golf and Country Clubs.

 The Heritage is a country club in the truest sense - richly endowed with the trapping of a world-class resort in the uninterrupted tranquillity of the Yarra Valley.
 Whether retreat or residence, The Heritage offers camaraderie and solitude, reinvigoration and relaxation; the choice is yours.